PlasmaPy/PlasmaPy/docs/development/code_guide.rst

   standard usage in plasma science.
 For example, use ``B`` for magnetic field strength and ``T`` for temperature.

+* Functions based on plasma parameters that are named after people may be capitalized (e.g., ``Alfven_speed`` and ``Debye_length``).

-* Append ``_e`` to the name of a :term:`parameter` to indicate that it refers to electrons and ``_i`` to indicate that it refers to ions (e.g., ``T_e`` and ``T_i``).
+* Append ``_e`` to the name of a :term:`parameter` to indicate that it refers to electrons, ``_i`` to indicate that it refers to ions, and ``_p`` to indicate that it refers to protons (e.g., ``T_e`` and ``T_i``, and ``T_p``).

+* Only ASCII_ characters should be used in code that is part of the public API_.

-* Python allows alphanumeric Unicode characters to be used in variable names (e.g., ``πλάσμα`` or ``φυσική``).
+* Python allows alphanumeric Unicode characters to be used in object names (e.g., ``πλάσμα`` or ``φυσική``).
 These characters may be used for internal code when doing so improves readability (i.e. to match a symbol used in a paper or a standard symbol).
-Because non-ASCII characters are often difficult to enter on a keyboard, they should be avoided in sections of code that are under active development by multiple contributors.
-However, do not include non-ASCII characters in code that is part of the public API.
+Because non-\ ASCII_ characters are often difficult to enter on a keyboard, they should be avoided in sections of code that are under active development by multiple contributors.

-* If a quantity has several names, then the function name should be the one that provides the most physical insight into what the quantity represents.
+* If a plasma parameter has multiple names, then the function name should be the one that provides the most physical insight into what the quantity represents.
 For example, ``gyrofrequency`` indicates gyration, whereas ``Larmor_frequency`` indicates that this frequency is somehow related to someone named Larmor.

+* Avoid naming functions by spelling out the name of the Greek character, as in

-Similarly, using ``omega_ce`` as a function name will make the code less readable to people who are unfamiliar with this particular notation.
+  * Similarly, using ``omega_ce`` as a function name will make the code less readable to people who are unfamiliar with this particular notation.

-* Use names that are pronounceable and searchable.
+* Choose names that are pronounceable so that they are easier to remember and more compatible with screen reader (text-to-speech) technology.

+* Choose names that are searchable (i.e. doing a web search for a name results in helpful

 * Avoid potentially ambiguous names such as ``temp`` and ``t``.

-* To mark that an object is not part of PlasmaPy's public API, begin its name with a leading underscore (e.g., ``_private_variable``.
+* To mark that an object is not part of PlasmaPy's public API_, begin its name with a leading underscore (e.g., ``_private_variable``.
 Private variables should not be included in ``__all__``.

 * In most situations, avoid single character variable names.
-Single character variable names may be used for standard plasma physics symbols (i.e., ``B``) or as indices in `for` loops (though more descriptive names are preferred).
+Single character variable names may be used for standard plasma physics symbols (i.e., ``B``) or as indices in ``for`` loops (though more descriptive names are preferred).

 * Intermediate variable names can provide additional context and